INDUSTRY PROFILE

 Data Analyst

-1. Critical Thinking and Creativity: very competitive; how do you develop strategies to stand out?
+- Critical Thinking and Creativity: very competitive; how do you develop strategies to stand out?

 It’s not all about having practical skills to get new eCommerce employment.
 Top firms will assume that applicants are familiar with Excel and understand product management.
 Candidates with soft skills such as critical thinking and creativity will be preferred.
 As a worker in this profession, you must be able to come up with creative solutions to existing or on-the-job problems.
-Additionally, you must be able to build a method/funnel that makes the company’s product stand out, resulting in increased income and product awareness.
+Additionally, you must be able to build a method/funnel that makes the company’s product stand out, resulting in increased income and product awareness. - Continual Learning & Adaptation: learning to adapt to new technologies as they change over time—adaptation to seasons as they affect sales.

 No two days are the same on the job, whether you work as a content writer or marketing specialist.
 Being able to adapt to each growing trend in the industry is essential.
-Hence the need to open yourself to continuous learning.
+Hence the need to open yourself to continuous learning. - Communication & Persuasion to write copies that sell in a competitive market and persuade customers to be patient when deliveries are late.

 Good communication and persuasion skills are also needed in interacting with customers.
 Interacting with customers can get critical and tricky sometimes.
 For example, it’s not as easy to ease an unhappy customer’s concerns via email/chat as it is in person.
 Nor is it as straightforward to sell the benefits of a product that someone can’t see or touch.
-Hence the need to develop people skills which will aid your communication and marketing skills
+Hence the need to develop people skills which will aid your communication and marketing skills - Numeracy and Financial Intelligence to track product sales, dashboards and report on campaign performance

 Being a commerce industry, professionals seeking to enter the industry must be sound in their use and understanding of numbers and figures.
 They must be able to present data/facts with numbers and figures.
-Knowledge of financial principles (how money works, how to attract investment, budgeting, tracking of product sales, etc.) is also essential in this industry.
+Knowledge of financial principles (how money works, how to attract investment, budgeting, tracking of product sales, etc.) is also essential in this industry. - Initiative & enterprise: most eCommerce companies being small and medium-sized, require versatile people to work across a variety of roles.

 Initiative and enterprise are essential skills to help develop new and better opportunities within your work.
 Recognising a need to improve something is a valuable skill for making your work more productive.
 Being enterprising goes beyond typical effort; it means showing your enthusiasm to see your ideas into reality.
 Recognising the need for a new opportunity or way of doing things can lead to a helpful change in work practice.
-With the initiative to find better solutions to habits, you can improve the way you work and have a more effective outcome.
+With the initiative to find better solutions to habits, you can improve the way you work and have a more effective outcome. - Digital Proficiency with skills such as data analysis and visualisation and the ability to develop graphics content for marketing.

 Digital proficiency describes how an individual can use digital means to effectively and efficiently facilitate work (sales, business awareness, customer experience, analytics, etc.).
 Therefore, there is a need for individuals seeking employment in this field to gain some technical knowledge base on the role they seek in this industry.
 For example, an individual seeking to work as a social media manager should have specialised knowledge of Customer Experience, how social media marketing and analytics work across various social platforms, graphics design, etc.